michebble/elixir_toy_robot/PROBLEM.md

 ## Deliverables

-The Ruby source files, the test data and any test code.
+The source files, the test data and any test code.

 It is not required to provide any graphical output showing the movement of the toy robot.